 Artist & Craftsman

-A large art supply store located near the University of Washington, which a huge in-store selection of materials and paints.
+A large art supply store located near the University of Washington, which has a huge in-store selection of materials and paints.

 4350 8th Avenue NE